 But everyone said you couldn’t make a living in those fields (I’m finally about to find out!), so I thought I’d also try my hand at Computer Science.
 That seemed like the place one could at least get a job.
 After all, look at how well that new startup called ‘Microsoft’ was doing, already grossing $20 million annually (yes, I said million with an M!) and looking to maybe double that in the next few years!

 I’ve been writing professionally, in the software development business for more than 35 years now.
 I started out as an entry level programmer and have since done just about everything there is to do in the business.
 I have written technical specifications, database designs, user interface designs, website content, users manuals, marketing materials, legal documents, software reviews, etc., etc. I have written uncounted tens of thousands of pages of work in my software career, but never any fiction (although some people might argue marketing material is fiction, but I digress!)

 Over the years the need to use the other, more adventurous and creative side of my brain has grown, until it finally reached "The Breaking" point (pun intended) a few years ago.
 I think when I told my wife I was going to write a book her first reaction was, "Oh, like you don’t already have enough to do?"
 But when she saw me staying up past midnight working on it, squeezing in time on lunch breaks, and bringing my laptop on outings so if there were a few spare minutes of down time I could write, she became a believer (and my biggest supporter, I should add.)

-I currently live near Seattle with my wife Patricia.
-My three adult children Nick, Rachel, and Josh also live in the Puget Sound area.
+I currently live near Spokane with my wife Patricia.
+My three adult children Nick, Rachel, and Josh also live in Washington state.

 Road to the Breaking has been a true labor of love; I hope you enjoy reading it as much as I have enjoyed writing it!
 And please use the contact form on this website to write me; I would love to talk history in general, and "The Breaking" in particular with you!